 - Dilated pupils/ eyes sensitive to light

-- Where cocaine use is combined with other drugs, needle marks on arms can become visible; hidden needle marks on some parts of the body such as the neck or legs
+- Where the use of cocaine is combined with other drugs, needle marks on arms can become visible; hidden needle marks on parts such as the neck or legs.

 - Burned-looking lips or fingers

-Note that the physical signs are the same, whether the person is using crack cocaine or the powder form of cocaine .
+Note that the physical signs are the same, whether the cocaine addicts are using crack cocaine or the powder form of cocaine.

 Psychological signs of addiction to cocaine

-Whilst physical symptoms can vary widely from individual to individual, psychological symptoms of cocaine addiction tends to adhere to a few specific signs :
+While physical symptoms can vary widely from individual to individual, psychological symptoms of cocaine addiction tend to adhere to a few specific signs.

 - Anger – caused by minor, trivial, or day-to-day issues